CTCycle/EMADB-Autopilot/README.md

 - **IMPORTANT:** run `scripts/package_setup.bat` if the path to the project folder is changed for any reason after installation, or the app won't work!

 ## 3. How to use
 Run the main file `EMAutoPilot.py` to start the automated browser.
+Since the script is based on Chromedriver, your need to have Google Chrome browser installed in your system!
+Should you get error messages from the webdriver, you may need to check you browser version and possibly update it.

 Use `resources/drugs.txt` to write down a list of drugs and the script will automatically fetch their related reports and place them in `resources/download`.

 ### 3.1 Configurations
 For customization, you can modify the main configuration parameters using `configurations.json` in the root project folder.